-- Encourage your team to sign up for the South East Museum Development Programme’s free e-newsletter to stay informed about measures affecting the museum sector, and possible funding support.
+- Encourage your team to sign up for the South East Museum Development’s free e-newsletter to stay informed about measures affecting the museum sector, and possible funding support.

 - Check your insurance company’s minimum requirements for security and maintenance checks, and for building occupation levels and arrange to comply

 - Ensure the physical perimeter security is secured.

 - Maintain a minimum staffing level where possible to ensure alarms and the environment are monitored and maintained as necessary.

 - Where buildings and open sites do not have the benefit of staff on site, the buildings should have alarm systems, possibly CCTV and environmental monitoring systems.
 These should be accessible to nominated people who can act should an issue arise.
 Where possible, random checks of the exterior of buildings or open sites are recommended.

 - Visit at least once in each 7-day period to check systems and refresh environmental measures; some insurance policies may require more regular visits.
 As the lock-down proceeds, staff and volunteers undertaking security and collections checks may need evidence that their trip is essential.
 Ask the Director or Chair to provide you with a letter outlining the essential nature of your travel.

 - Record checks and visits to site, including who, when and where they are made and any action required/taken to ensure the wellbeing and security of objects.
 Where it has not been possible to visit a site due to current restrictions, this should also be recorded.
 This may be required in the event of any potential future insurance claim.

 - Emphasise to museum staff and volunteers the need to use social media carefully, with no reference to closed/empty buildings (buildings perceived as being empty are already being targeted).
 Update your social media policy to reflect this approach.

 - Ensure that all fire alarms and associated systems are functioning and continue to be maintained.